TuriGuilano/alpha/README.md

 React uses something called HTML5 Push state, this means React will actually change the urlbar but it actually doesn't refresh your browser.
 This is why React is so fast because the whole site is already loaded.

+ES6 classes do not have any commas after them.

 ## What are Components?

 Components are reusable chunks of code.
 There are different ways of declaring your Components.